The Feederz

 The Feederz are a punk rock band, originally from Arizona.
-They are known for their controversial song "Jesus" (aka "Jesus Entering from the Rear"), which was featured on Alternative Tentacles' infamous Let Them Eat Jellybeans compilation, and for their provocative album covers.
+They are known for their controversial song "Jesus" (aka "Jesus Entering from the Rear"), which was featured on Alternative Tentacles' infamous Let Them Eat Jellybeans! compilation, and for their provocative album covers.
 The Feederz have strong Situationist tendencies, verging into communism and anarchism.
 Their songs were highly critical of government, consumerism and religion.

 Lead singer Frank Discussion is also known for his "subvertisements" or "derailments", an adaptation of the situationist tactic of detournement, as well as what he calls "interventions" whereby one detournes physical events by intervening with an out-of-place element in the physical world, a tactic expressed as simply as placing disparate items in unsuspecting people's shopping carts, thereby raising the action beyond the level of mere prank to a conscious tactic used to undermine society and to express a unified critique of it.
-He is also known for being one of the developers of "antistasiology", defined as the comparative study of various types of tactics, strategies and organizational structures used by various resistance movements, historically and currently.
+He is also known for being one of the developers of "antistasiology", along with Tara Humara, defined as the comparative study of various types of tactics, strategies and organizational structures used by various resistance movements, historically and currently.